richardqiao2000/Mancala-Solver/README.md

 * Count all the pieces in each store.
 The winner is the player with the most pieces.

 This solver to check the best move to win the game.

+### Start the game
+* open your console and cd to directory /target
+* run command java -jar mancala.jar
+* you are the player2, and put the index number to scoop eggs
+* Enjoy!

+### Solver
+* Run State.main